 Inbreeding of not-too closely related cats is preferred by professional breeding bodies over full-blooded mating.
-As described in the GCCF Breeding Policy, breeding half-siblings helps to produce kittens than conform to a particular breed’s integrity and physical and genetic characteristics.
+As described in the GCCF Breeding Policy, breeding half-siblings produce kittens that conform to a particular breed’s integrity and physical and genetic characteristics.

 What Happens If Cats from The Same Litter Mate?

 With luck, the litter produced will have all the desired physical and personality traits without any major defects.
-Inbreeding can be a big risk though, and there’s usually no way of knowing whether health issues will occur until the litter is born.
+Inbreeding can be a significant risk, and there’s usually no way of knowing whether health issues will occur until the litter’s born.

 Similar Physical Traits

 Cats born through inbreeding will often inherit certain characteristics specific to their breed, including certain physical traits that are considered attractive.